ethos101/ethos101.github.io/_posts/2025-10-10-after-harvest-moon.md

 date: 2025-11-1
 published: true
 ---
 I mounted the full frame sensor on the 12 inch SCT.
 Imperfect focus test.
+November 1st, 2025
 ![moon](/images/1M0A1171.jpeg)

 I managed to dial this in by hand on the 4 inch refractor telescope and called it a night.
 October 10th, 2025